WCSCourses/HelminthBioinformatics_2023/manuals/module_2_linux_scripting/module_linux_scripting.md

 ### Sanity checking files
-- **Never ever trust** the content of a bioinformatics file, even if you generated it.
+- **Never ever automatically trust** the content of a bioinformatics file, even if you generated it.
 - With the *awk* we have learnt so far, we can do some basic sanity checks on a GFF file

 ```bash